What does Project 24 teach?

 Always open.
 No need to wait for it to open once or twice a year.
 It’s open now.

 Very step by step.
 For people who want really clear steps (as in, “Day 1, do this.
 Day 2, do this…”) it’s great.

 Clear and realistic expectations.
 I’m a huge fan of the Project 24 Timeline and the clarity it provides.

 Lots of variety.
 Lots of niches, lots of examples, lots of experience, lots of people represented.

 Created by a lawyer and an MBA.
-Jim went to law school and Ricky his MBA.
+Jim is an attorney and Ricky has his MBA.
 While these degrees don’t necessarily mean anything significant for the content, I appreciate the extra layer of expertise it provides.

 No refunds.
 They don’t give full or partial refunds.
 Here’s why.

 Not a lifetime membership.
 You’ll have to renew every year, although at a much lower price.
 It’s still an excellent deal.

 Time-sensitive content.
 Because online strategies change so quickly, course content like this can become outdated.
 But, after being a paying member for almost a year now, I can confirm, the Project 24 team is constantly working on updates.